-- (85) a.
+- (86) a.
 There are/is two cups of wine in this soup - b.
 Two pieces of cake are/is enough for you to eat - c.
 There are/\is two cups of wine on this tray

-Note that the container expression in (85c) -two cups of wine makes necessarily reference to the individual cups- does not allow single agreement with the verb and it must necessarily agree with the verb in plural.
+Note that the container expression in (86c), two cups of wine, necessarily makes reference to the individual cups and allows only plural agreement with the verb.

-2.9 Units of time and distance
+3.2.9 Units of time and distance